 16. Pay Attention to Warranties and Recalls

-Speaking of warranties, anytime you need a car repair, make sure the part isn’t covered under a warranty or a manufacturer recall.
-There’s no reason to pay cash when you can get it repaired for free and you’ll kick yourself if you find out it was covered afterward.
+Speaking of warranties, anytime you need a car repair, make sure the part isn’t covered under a warranty or a manufacturer recall first.
+There’s no reason to pay cash when you can get it repaired for free, and you’ll kick yourself if you find out it was covered after you’ve already paid to replace it.

 17. Check Services That Are Included With Purchase